bodangren/nextjs-14-codecamp/Unit 0 Development Environment/unit-0-day-1-lesson-plan.md

-# Unit 0, Day 1: VSCode Setup Lesson Plan
+# Unit 0, Day 1: VSCode Setup and Project Initialization for Personal Blog Application

-## Course Structure Guidelines

-This course is delivered by an AI Language Model (LLM) with the following structure:

-1. Each day's session lasts approximately 3-4 hours.
-2. The LLM breaks down topics into small, manageable chunks.
-3. For each chunk:
-   a.
-The LLM presents the information.
-   b.
-Comprehension-check questions are asked to ensure understanding.
-   c.
-The LLM corrects any misunderstandings.
-   d.
-Where relevant, short code submissions are requested from the user.
-   e.
-The LLM provides guidance to improve the user's code.
-4. Once per topic, there's a more extensive coding/implementation challenge (about 30 minutes long).
-5. The LLM evaluates the user's solution to this challenge.

 ## Lesson Objectives
 By the end of this session, students should be able to:
-1. Install Visual Studio Code
+1. Install and configure Visual Studio Code for web development
 2. Understand the basic layout and features of VSCode
-3. Configure VSCode for React and TypeScript development
-4. Install and use essential extensions for Next.js development
+3. Install and use essential extensions for Next.js, React, and TypeScript development
+4. Initialize a new Next.js project with TypeScript for the Personal Blog Application

 ## Content Chunks